ucla-data-archive/bash-shell-notes/bash-notes.md

 ls thesis
 ```

-- first part of mv is what you want to move, second is to where and including the new name
+- first part of `mv` is what you want to move, second is to where and including the new name
 - **note**: `mv` works on directories as well
-- let's move quotes into the current directory: remember the `.`
+- let's move `quotes` into the current directory.
+What does `.` mean?

 ```bash
 mv thesis/quotes.txt .